auth0/Auth0.swift/README.md

 ### Bot Detection

-If you are using the [Bot Detection](https://auth0.com/docs/configure/attack-protection/bot-detection) feature and performing database login/signup via the Authentication API, you need to handle the `isVerificationRequired` error.
+If you are performing database login/signup via the Authentication API and you’d like to use the [Bot Detection](https://auth0.com/docs/configure/attack-protection/bot-detection) feature, you need to handle the `isVerificationRequired` error.
 It indicates that the request was flagged as suspicious and an additional verification step is necessary to log the user in.
 That verification step is web-based, so you need to use Web Auth to complete it.

 ```swift
 Auth0